yassirbousseta123/yassirbousseta123/README.md

 # Hi, I'm Yassir Bousseta! 👋

 ## 🚀 About Me
 I'm a **computer science student** with a strong interest in **software engineering, data science, and high-performance computing (HPC)**.
 I enjoy learning new technologies and solving challenging problems.
-My experience spans across **e-commerce, machine learning, and backend development**.
+My experience spans across ** machine learning, and backend development**.

 ## 🔥 What I'm Working On
 - 🖥️ **Software Engineering & HPC** – Learning **SLURM, parallel computing, and job scheduling**.